About/Links

 We would like to record our thanks and appreciation to Worthing Pavilion BC who allow us to play ‘home’ matches at their venue.
 We took advantage of this kind offer by hosting matches in 2005 (our 50th year) against both Sussex County and English BA.
 In 2015 (our 60th year), once again we hosted Sussex County.
 Thanks also to Worthing Indoor BC who allow us to hold committee meetings and our AGM on their premises.

-The club have toured every year since and a total of 349 members have enjoyed bowling with the club on their annual jaunts.
+The club have toured every year since and a total of 357 members have enjoyed bowling with the club on their annual jaunts.
 This remarkable touring record came to an end in 2020 and 2021 due to the awful Corona-virus Pandemic.
 We can proudly boast of 18 members who have each toured on 20 or more occasions.
 Our 2019 tour saw our club secretary Chris Rolph create a new touring record having travelled 36 times.
-His record has now been extended to 39 tours.
+His record has now been extended to 40 tours.
 The previous record holder Ken Armstrong went on 35 tours before he passed away in May 2014.
-Steve Hawkes has travelled 34 times, Cecil Wadey 32 and Roger Ayling 26.
-Graham Allen, Alan Catterson and Harry Gosnell have been on 25.
-Kevin Mitchell 24, Geoff Armstrong, Ron Hyam, Cecil Salisbury and Charles Walkden 23, Bill Bryder, Wally Edwards and Ted Lane 22.
+Steve Hawkes has also travelled 35 times, Cecil Wadey 32 and Roger Ayling 27.
+Graham Allen, Alan Catterson, Harry Gosnell and Kevin Mitchell have been on 25.
+Geoff Armstrong, Ron Hyam, Cecil Salisbury and Charles Walkden 23, Bill Bryder, Wally Edwards and Ted Lane 22.
 David Dallyn, Joe Gilpin achieved 21.

 WE MUST SURELY BE DOING SOMETHING RIGHT!